 Students taking a BA in French undertake an extended period of residence abroad (typically eight months), normally working as an assistant in a school or undertaking a paid work placement in a French-speaking country.
 Students can also elect to study at a Frenchspeaking university.
-In addition to the benefits for oral competence, the residence provides a unique opportunity for immersion in French and Francophone culture.
+In addition to the benefits for oral competence, the residency provides a unique opportunity for immersion in French and Francophone culture.
 Moreover, the Year Abroad is a significant learning and employability enhancement opportunity.
 This feature of our degree programme gives students the opportunity for personal development, and further develops communication and language skills and intercultural awareness.
 The challenges of living abroad are a unique and unforgettable stage in your personal development.

 Queen's has an excellent library with an outstanding range of resources in French and Francophone cultures.
-The Language Centre has state-of-the-art facilities for language learning, and the IT provision more generally is excellent.
+The Language Centre has state-of-the-art

-BA Single Honours French 4 yrs (R120) BA Joint Honours Anthropology and French 4 yrs (RL16) English and French 4 yrs (QR31) French and History 4 vrs (RV11) French and International Relations 4 vrs (RLC2) French and Irish 4 vrs (OR51) French and Politics 4 yrs (RL12) French and Portuguese 4 yrs (RR15) French and Spanish 4 yrs (RR14) French may also be studied as part of the following degrees: Archaeology with French (BA Hons) 4 yrs (V4R1) Accounting with French (BSc Hons) 4 yrs (N4R1) Common and Civil Law with French (LLB Hons) 4 vrs (M2R1) Economics with French (BSc Hons) 4 yrs (L1R1) International Business with French (BSc Hons) 4 yrs (N1R1) Maths with French (BSc Hons) 4 yrs (G104) Physics with French (BSc Hons) 4 vrs (F308) Geography with a Language (BSc Hons) 4 yrs (F8RX)
+BA Single Honours French 4 yrs (R120) BA Joint Honours

+Anthropology and French 4 yrs (RL16) English and French 4 yrs (QR31) French and History 4 vrs (RV11) French and International Relations 4 vrs (RLC2) French and Irish 4 vrs (OR51) French and Politics 4 yrs (RL12) French and Portuguese 4 yrs (RR15) French and Spanish 4 yrs (RR14) French may also be studied as part of the following degrees: Archaeology with French (BA Hons) 4 yrs (V4R1) Accounting with French

+Law with French (LLB Hons) 4 yrs (M2R1) Economics with French (BSc Hons) 4 vrs (L1R1)

+International Business with French (BSc Hons) 4 yrs (N1R1)

+Maths with French (BSc Hons) 4 yrs (G104) Physics with French (BSc Hons) 4 yrs (F308) Geography with a Language (BSc Hons) 4 vrs (F8RX)